-Students are required to take the SEE exam, from the NBCRNA, during summer semester of their second year.
+Students are required to take the SEE exam, from the NBCRNA, at a predetermined time during their second year.
 This exam is utilized to help the student prepare for taking the National Certification Exam (NCE) after graduation.
 It is being used in this program to help the student and faculty assess individual strengths and weaknesses of each student and help them plan for the NCE accordingly.
-The exam must be taken by July 31st of that year so that the results can be received in a timely fashion.
+The exam must be taken by a predetermined time before the last semester in the program so that the results can be received in a timely fashion.